Distressed Property: Everything You Need To Know

 Buying A Property As-Is

-The biggest risk of buying a distressed property is that the home is often sold as-is.
+The biggest risk of buying a distressed property is that the home is usually sold as-is.
 It’s hard to inspect distressed properties before the sale, particularly if they’re sold at auction.

 Being Outbid At Auction